JuliaPraxis/Naming/naming.md

 # Naming Things

-- Prefer plural to singular when packaging a type
-  - :ok: Robots
-  - :x:  Robot

-- Prefer singular to plural when defining a type
-  - :ok: Robot
-  - :x:  Robots

-- name packages, module and types using titlecase
+- Name packages, module and types using titlecase
   - :ok: Space, SpaceTime
   - :x: space, spaceTime

-- name functions and variables using lowercase
+- Name functions and variables using lowercase
   with __'\_'__ as a word separator unless words are short
   - :ok: abserr, abs_error, build_robot
   - :x: abserror, buildRobot

-- name constants using uppercase
+- Name constants using uppercase
   with __'\_'__ as a word separator almost always
   - :ok: GREEN, NEW_SOCKET
   - :x: Green, NEWSOCKET

+- Use the plural form when packaging a type
+  - :ok: Robots
+  - :x:  Robot

+- Use the singular form hen defining a type
+  - :ok: Robot
+  - :x:  Robots

-- write initial acronyms in uppercase then use camelcase:
+- Write initial acronyms in uppercase then use camelcase:
   - :ok:  CSSscript, HTMLlinkChecker
   - :x:  CSSScript, HTMLLinkChecker
   - :ok:  ~~CssScript, HtmlLinkChecker~~
   - :x:  ~~CSSScript, HTMLlinkChecker~~

-- do not use "Julia" in names
+- Do not use "Julia" in names
+  - :ok: Lint
+  - :x: LintJulia

 ------